smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 #### Project configuration

-We will start the program with a simple main function in `x86`.
+We will start with a simple main function in x86 assembly.
-We use define `libc` main function in order to allow the use of the C standard library in our program with usefull functions such as `printf`.
+We rely on the `libc` main function in order to allow the use of the C standard library in our program with useful functions such as `printf`.

 <div class="collapse-panel"><div>
 <label for="code_1">Expand</label>